 Josef Schück (Bachmann, 1911) reports great drought in Litoměřice, recording that from Christmas (1799) to September did not rain more than twice; the River Elbe dried out and the hunger stone at Žalhostice (installed in response to the 1660 drought) appeared.
 A period without rain from Christmas to 16 May was reported by Florián Velebil for Městec Králové (Robek, 1978).
-Anton Lehmann from Noviny pod Ralskem mentioned a very dry spring with a bad harvest of summer crops (AS15).
+Anton Lehmann from

+- 20 Noviny pod Ralskem mentioned a very dry spring with a bad harvest of summer crops (AS15).
 The chronicle from Nové Město na Moravě (Trnka, 1912) mentions a warm, dry May, but dryness and cold for June and July.
 As a result of severe drought, milling was a problem all year.
 Although the harvest of rye was good, the flax dried up and burned out.
 This source also reported dry weather in Austria and Moravia leading to a very bad harvest (ibid.).
-The chronicle of Jan Čupík from Olešnice (AS14) notes a dry, but good, year.
+The chronicle of Jan Čupík from Olešnice (AS14) notes a - dry, but good, year.
 The "book of memory" kept by the Augustinians of Klatovy (Řehák, 1912) mentioned a procession of entreaty for rain from Domažlice on 25 August: when it returned, rain started.
 This source also mentions drought for the whole of Europe so severe that many mills did not operate due to lack of water (ibid.).
-A very low water-level on the River Elbe is marked on the hunger stone at Děčín (Fig. 6).
+A very low water-level on the River Elbe is marked on the hunger stone at Děčín (Fig. 6). - 30 drought was greater than that of summer 1590.
+Despite the drought, the harvest of winter grain was good, and average for spring grains.
+There was an excess of grapes and sufficient fruits, nuts and further crops (ibid.).
+Compared to Krupka's records, the chronicle kept by Pavel Mikšovic for Louny reported the average harvest of winter grains and due to a great drought a small harvest of field crops (AS17).

-4.2.2.2 Summer droughts
+4.2.2.2 Summer droughts (i) 1630